nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > that    Office who     shall not   have   attained to the Age of thirty five Years , and
 # N/I/C/D NSg/V  NPrSg/I VX    NSg/C NSg/VX V/J      P  D   NSg P  NSg    NSg  NPl   .
 V/C
 > been  fourteen Years a   Resident within the United States  .
-# NSg/V N        NPl   D/P NSg/J    N/J/P  D   J      NPrSg/V .
+# NSg/V N        NPl   D/P J        N/J/P  D   J      NPrSg/V .
 >
 #
 > No      person shall be     elected to the office of the President more        than twice , and